Find Trade Colleges

 $2,500 Yearly Tuition & Fees (In-State

-There are 16 full-time undergraduates at Avera Sacred Heart Hospital, and 16 students altogether.
+The total student population at Avera Sacred Heart Hospital is 16, which includes 16 full-time undergraduates.
 The school has a student-to-faculty ratio of 11 to 1.

 #17